 And while what you keep in your home is generally covered by your home insurance policy, high-value items tend to come with coverage limits.
-They usually require endorsements, or “add-ons” that increase the coverage available to you for items like engagement rings, paintings, and musical instruments.
+They usually require endorsements or “add-ons” that increase the coverage available to you for things like engagement rings, paintings and musical instruments.

 Jewelry insurance endorsement

-Looking to insure an engagement ring this Christmas?
-This is something you don’t really think about until you lose it.
-Jewelry, as well as watches and furs, is covered under your homeowner’s insurance but only up to a combined amount of up to $6,000 per claim, based on the policy’s deductible.
-If you’re giving or receiving jewelry that’s valued at more than $6,000, then you should consider purchasing a jewelry endorsement.
-The premium is typically between 1% and 2% of the value of the item, but can also be affected by whether or not you have a security system installed in your home and what the level of property theft is like in your neighbourhood.
+Usually, jewelry, watches, and furs are covered under your homeowner’s insurance but only up to a combined amount of up to $6,000 per claim, based on the policy’s deductible.
+If you’re giving or receiving jewelry that’s valued at more than $6,000, you should consider purchasing a jewelry endorsement.
+The premium is typically between 1% and 2% of the item’s value.
+However, some factors can influence the cost, such as property theft rates in your neighbourhood and whether you have a security system installed in your home.

 Insurance companies use your postal code to determine the likelihood of you making a claim.
-If your neighbourhood is prone to property theft, you may pay a higher premium compared to neighbourhoods with a lower incidence of theft.
+If your neighbourhood is prone to property theft, you may pay a higher premium than neighbourhoods with lower incidence of thefts.
 Conversely, you may get a lower premium if you install a security system that discourages thieves.

-You can also get insurance through a jewelry insurer.
-This is their speciality so they can accurately appraise your pieces and give you a policy that will protect you from theft or damage.
+You can also get insurance through a jewelry insurance provider that specializes in accurately appraising your pieces to get a policy that will protect you from theft or damage.